 2. Young and single people with no dependents don’t need insurance.

 Life is unpredictable, and not to sound dramatic, but tragedies like accidental death, disability, or critical illnesses could befall anyone regardless of age.
-At least with the right motor insurance, rest assured that you’ll be protected financially.
+At least with the right car insurance, rest assured that you’ll be protected financially.

 3. There’s no need for insurance when the government has already offered healthcare initiatives and subsidies for Malaysians.

 Yes, you’re only required to pay RM1 or RM5 if you go to a government clinic or hospital, but there may be other fees involved depending on your situation and health condition.
 And yes, there are already a few healthcare initiatives by the government like Peka B40, but not everyone is eligible.
 It always helps to have an extra cushion.

 Sure, if you plan to work for the same company for the rest of your life.
 But then again, there’s a possibility of being retrenched.
 What are you going to do if you lose your job and need proper medical treatment, but it’s expensive, and your life savings are barely enough to cover you and your family?

 Without insurance to back you up, you’re literally digging your own grave.
 Sorry if that sounds morbid, but it’s the truth that everyone should consider taking seriously.
 Relying solely on your company’s insurance is not sustainable in the long run.

 Besides, most companies only provide health/medical coverage.
 If you commute to your office daily and are often out and about for work, it’s even more critical that you’re backed by car or motorcycle insurance.

 5. Your basic car/motorcycle insurance is enough to cover you.

 Also known as the Act cover, this is only a base coverage to correspond with the Road Transport Act 1987.
 It only involves legal liability for death or bodily injury to a third party (excluding passengers).